Menu

 overhead picture of creamed spinach cooking in a large skillet

-Easy Steakhouse Creamed Spinach
+Easy Creamed Spinach Recipe

-Because what we’re making today is a totally different (and amazing) side dish that’s super-beloved in steakhouses everywhere.
+If you think of creamed spinach and envision mushy greens floating in a watery sauce, well, you will have to try to erase that thought because what we’re making today is a totally different (and amazing) side dish that’s super-beloved in steakhouses everywhere.
 That’s right, real creamed spinach, the kind with a bold flavor, thick and creamy sauce, and vibrant baby spinach leaves.
+The luscious texture and taste of perfectly wilted spinach in its dreamy, melty, wonderfully flavored sauce can almost outshine the entree for me!

-stirring creamed spinach with a large spoon
+Stirring creamed spinach with a large spoon.

 • Olive Oil: For wilting the spinach.
 You don’t need much—just about a tablespoon of oil will do it.